SurlyMae/jekyll-now/_posts/2019-12-17-containers.md

         - detach: run container in background mode so you can get back your terminal prompt `docker run -d my_container/my_service`
         - attach: attach to the container running in background `docker attach my_container_name_or_ID`
         - name: adds name to container `docker run --name my_container_name image_name`
-        - tag: runs a container using a tag `docker run container_name:tag`
+        - tag: run a container using a tag `docker run container_name:tag`
         - interactive: run in interactive mode. maps the standard input of your host to the docker container `docker run -i my_container/my_service`
         - terminal: run in interactive mode with a terminal where you can see prompts from your app `docker run -it my_container/my_service`
         - port: maps port on docker host to port on docker container `docker run -p 80:5000 my_container/my_service`